By Anna Gay on | No Comments

-I love to cook, so thinking about aspect ratio in terms of cooking helps me visualize what these numbers mean.
+I love to cook, so thinking about aspect ratio in cooking terms helps me visualize what these numbers mean.
 I think of 4 x 6 in terms of "four parts height, and six parts width.
 I know it sounds silly, but this is one of those situations where whatever helps you work out the math in your head is totally acceptable, as long as you can visualize what the numbers mean.

 Now, when this ratio is translated to print dimensions, a common size is 8 x 12 inches:

-This is where things get a bit tricky with printing:
+This is where things get a bit tricky with printing.

 Let's say your client wants an 8 x 10 print.
-Well, part of the image is going to have to be cropped out, because 8 x 10 and 8 x 12 are different aspect ratios:
+Well, part of the image is going to have to be cropped out because 8 x 10 and 8 x 12 are different aspect ratios:

-As you can see above, cropping from the original, straight out of the camera dimensions results in losing some of the edges of the image.
+As you can see above, cropping from the original straight out of the camera dimensions results in losing some of the edges of the image.
 This is because we are cropping from a 4:6 (or 8 x 12 aspect ratio) to a 4:5 or (8 x 10 aspect ratio).

 Square prints are also quite popular nowadays, and the ratio for the square crop is 1 x 1 (equal parts height and width!):

-Keep in mind that you can also go larger with the print dimensions while keeping the same aspect ratio.
+Remember that you can also go larger with the print dimensions while keeping the same aspect ratio.

 For example, our 4 x 5 aspect ratio (8 x 10) above can also be sized to precisely 16 x 20.
 Nothing will be cropped, and nothing will be visible in the 16 x 20 that was not visible in the 8 x 10.
 It will have the exact height/width ratio; it will just be a larger print: